Skip to main content

 “Projects like these don't just happen overnight, but this consultation gave the public the opportunity to see some of our ambitious plans taking shape.

-“The feedback the college received will help inform their final plans, which will be submitted for planning permission towards the end of February.
+“The feedback the college received will help inform their final plans, which have now been submitted for planning permission.

 “This is a great example of partners working together to make a real difference to the lives of the people in Sheerness, and the wider area.”